-^{}StatsSA mid-year population estimates 2020
+\StatsSA mid-year population estimates 2020

-There has been a decrease in the average daily COVID-19 admissions comparing the previous 14 days and the current 14 days in all provinces except in Eastern Cape, Northern Cape and Western Cape (Table 3).
-There has been an increase in the average daily COVID-19 deaths comparing the previous 14 days and the current 14 days in all provinces.
+There has been an increase in the average daily COVID-19 admissions and deaths comparing the previous 14 days and the current 14 days in all province except Gauteng (Table 3).

 Table 3: Previous 14 days and current 14 days daily average COVID-19 admissions and deaths and percentage changes, South Africa, 4 December 2021-1 January 2022.